-On June 23, 2020, we entered into a certain Technology License Agreement, or the "License Agreement," with Life Science Biosensor Diagnostics Pty Ltd, or the "Licensor."
-The Licensor currently owns 99.1% of our outstanding common stock and will continue to own a majority of our outstanding common stock immediately after this offering.
+On September 12, 2019, we entered into an Amended and Restated Technology License Agreement, or the "License Agreement," with Life Science Biosensor Diagnostics Pty Ltd, or the "Licensor."
+The Licensor currently owns 99.1% our outstanding common stock and will continue to own a majority of our outstanding common stock immediately after this offering.